Lunar New Year

 Unlike western New Year's, the date of Lunar New Year changes depending on the year.
 But regardless of the date, each culture that celebrates the Lunar New Year has lasting customs, traditions and beliefs.

 Globally, around two billion people celebrate the Lunar New Year.
-Here is what you need to know about the Lunar New Year in 2023: when it is, how long it is and what the Year of the Rabbit represents.
+Here is what you need to know about the Lunar New Year in 2025: when it is, how long it is and what the Year of the Snake represents.

 UCSF EVENTS